Extra GP Healthcare Services at your Surgery!

 If you are housebound, very frail or have multiple, complex health needs, your practice GP or nurse can spend more time with you, either in your home, or at the practice, to put in place a personalised and Coordinated Care Plan (CMC) that helps support you to maintain good health and wellbeing;

-Your GP practice can book you in for an appointment outside of ‘normal’ hours on weekdays from 6:30pm to 8pm, and at weekends/ bank holidays from 8am to 8pm;
+Your GP practice can book you in for an appointment outside of ‘normal’ hours on weekdays from 6:30pm to 8pm, and at weekends from 9am to 5pm;

 This covers all sort of conditions like high blood pressure, diabetes, breathing problems such as COPD and asthma or chronic kidney disease.
 The practice is able to spend time more frequently with you to check your condition and give you more time to talk about your condition;